Publication Ethics

 4. Authorship of the Paper

-• The corresponding author ensures that all co-authors have seen and approved the final version of the paper and have agreed to its submission for publication.
+• The corresponding author ensures all co-authors have approved the final version.

 5. Disclosure and Conflicts of Interest